-Initially incorporating what is now Bangladesh in the east and present day Pakistan in its west, Pakistan become an Islamic republic in 1956.
-As it’s politics became increasingly fractionalised along its east/west lines the country eventually descended into civil war which lead to the creation of Bangladesh in 1971.
+Initially incorporating what is now Bangladesh in the East and present-day Pakistan in its West, Pakistan became an Islamic republic in 1956.
+As its politics became increasingly fractionalised along its East/West lines the country eventually descended into civil war which led to the creation of Bangladesh in 1971.

 Pakistan has struggled to become a democratic state, frequent breakdowns in its constitutional and political order have contributed to its turbulent history and seen it being subject to military rule for more than half its history.
 The military, feudal classes and business interests continue to play a dominant role in its politics, further stalling its progress towards becoming a fully fledged democracy.
 Just a couple of days before we arrived Pakistan held a general election which marked only the second time in its 71 year history that one civilian government has handed power to another.

 In recent times Pakistan’s reputation has also suffered at the hands of the media, which have portrayed it as being war-torn and hostile after it was dragged into the conflict with the Taliban.

 Lonely Planet last published a guidebook for Pakistan 10 years ago and their website has scant information.
 But some travellers are returning; the first were no doubt brave or crazy, but as word spreads of stunning landscapes and some of the most hospitable people you’ll find anywhere on earth, Pakistan is gaining a quiet reputation as a place for adventure travellers.